 resources and associated policies on each of a connected set of links

 in the underlay network.
-An NRP could be used as the underlay to
+An NRP may be used as the underlay to

 support one or a group of enhanced VPN services.
 For packet

-forwarding in a specific NRP, some fields in the data packet are used
+forwarding within a specific NRP, some fields in the data packet are used

-to identify the NRP the packet belongs to, so that NRP-specific
+to identify the NRP to which the packet belongs.
+In doing so, NRP-specific

 processing can be performed on each node along a path in the NRP.